MetOffice/opsinputs/README.md

 Overview
 ========

-This software makes it possible for NG-OPS to write observation data to files in the VarObs format.
-In future it will also allow writing geovals to files in the Cx format.
+This software makes it possible for NG-OPS to write observation data to files in the VarObs format and model data (geovals) to files in the Cx format.

+Files in both formats are read as inputs into the VAR data assimilation system at the Met Office.
+The VarObs file format is described in OTDP 16 (https://www-nwp/~opsrc/OPS/view/ops-latest/doc/OTDP16.html) and the Cx file format is described in OTDP 17 (https://www-nwp/~opsrc/OPS/view/ops-latest/doc/OTDP17.html).

 Dependencies
 ============